SwathiManag/ChatApp/README.md

 4. Run server: `./ChatAppServer` for server.
 5. Run client: `./ChatAppClient 127.0.0.1`for client.
 Please ensure to compile and run server before client.

+## Rubric points satisfied:

+## Loops, Functions, I/O:
+1. The project demonstrates an understanding of C++ functions and control structures in all the files.

+## Object Oriented Programming:
+2. The project uses Object Oriented Programming techniques.
+-The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.

+3. Classes use appropriate access specifiers for class members.
+-All class data members are explicitly specified as public, protected, or private.

+4. Class constructor utilizes member initialization lists.
+-Lines 175-176, 259-260 in chatgui.cpp file of ServerApp(ChatApp/ServerApp/src/chatgui.cpp)
+-Lines 173-174, 252,253 in chatgui.cpp file of ClientApp(ChatApp/ClientApp/src/chatgui.cpp)

+5. Classes abstract implementation details from their interfaces.
+-Socket implementation is hidden from the user.

+6. Classes encapsulate behavior.
+-Appropriate data and functions are grouped into classes.
+For example, SimpleTCPServerSocket class (ChatApp/ServerApp/src/server.cpp) consists of all the functions related to server socket and similarly client functions are included in SimpleTCPClientSocket class.

+7. Classes follow an appropriate inheritance hierarchy.
+-In this project, SimpleTCPSocket is the parent class, SimpleTCPServerSocket and SimpleTCPClientSocket are the child classes.
+-Socket functions send() and receive() are included in the parent class since the child classes can extend these functions.

+## Memory Management:
+8. The project makes use of references in function declarations.
+-Line30 send() function and line 36 recv() function present in socket.cpp of both the applications.(ChatApp/ServerApp/src/socket.cpp)
+-Line6 in client.cpp of ClientApp.(ChatApp/ClientApp/src/client.cpp)

+9. The project uses destructors appropriately.
+-Line6 Destructor of class SimpleTCPSocket closes the socket gracefully in both the applications.(ChatApp/ServerApp/src/socket.cpp)
+-Line194 Destructor of class ChatBotPanelDialog closes the receiving thread gracefully.
+(ChatApp/ClientApp/src/chatgui.cpp)

+10. The project uses smart pointers instead of raw pointers.
+-Line26 _serverSocket is a unique pointer used of type SimpleTCPServerSocket.(ChatApp/ServerApp/src/chatgui.h) -Line25 _clientSocket is a unique pointer used of type SimpleTCPClientSocket.(ChatApp/ClientApp/src/chatgui.h)

+## Concurrency:
+11. The project uses multithreading.
+-In chatgui.cpp of both the applications, a ReceivingThread function is executed in a different thread.(Line197 ChatApp/ServerApp/src/chatgui.cpp)

+12. A mutex or lock is used in the project.
+-Line139 A lock guard is used before pushing the message into queue.(ChatApp/ServerApp/src/chatgui.cpp) -Line159 A lockguard is used before popping the message from the queue.(ChatApp/ServerApp/src/chatgui.cpp) -Similarly in ClientApp in lines 138 and 158.(ChatApp/ClientApp/src/chatgui.cpp)